GoogleChrome/chrome-extensions-samples/functional-samples/tutorial.hello-world/README.md

-# Getting Started with Google Chrome Extensions (Hello World!)
+# Getting Started With Google Chrome Extensions (Hello World!)

 This example demonstrates how to create a simple "Hello World" Chrome extension.
 For more details, visit the [official tutorial](https://developer.chrome.com/docs/extensions/get-started/tutorial/hello-world).